 Dive into an in-depth exploration of Remitbee, understanding what it is, its service offerings, associated fees, and how it stands out in the online money trans

-If you’re just getting started and are wondering what you need to know to set up your own bank account once you’ve arrived, read on.
+Belgium is a popular expat destination, and home to foreigners from around the world.
+If you’re going to become a US expat in Belgium, you’re probably wondering what you need to know to set up your own bank account once you’ve arrived.

 - A valid passport or Belgian ID card